curityio/nginx_oauth_proxy_module/wiki/3-builds.md

 ## 5. Troubleshoot Library Dependencies

-In the event of a `library hell` issue we could remote to a running container.\
+In the event of a `library hell` issue we can later remote to a deployed container.\
 Then use the `ldd` tool to list dynamic dependencies:

 ```bash